 Through its success the conference then had to move in 2005 to accommodate its growing number of sponsors and delegates which lead the organisers to choose its current venue in Edinburgh at the Edinburgh International Conference Centre.

-DDL continues to grow year on year and now welcomes over 700 attendees and over 90 industry sponsors from all around the globe.
+DDL continues to grow year on year and now welcomes over 800 attendees and over 110 industry exhibitors from all around the globe.
 It is said to be the highlight of the conference calendar as it not only provides a focused and relevant scientific programme, but it is accessible to all, friendly and an excellent conference to network on the run up to the festive period.